AmirHamzahR/Acceleration-of-Circuit-Simulation/README.md

 - `solution.csv`: Nodal voltages and currents.
 - `MaxI.csv`: Maximum current values.
 - `time.csv`: Time values.

+### Plotting Simulation Results with [Transientplotreader.py](main\Transientplotreader.py)

+1. Save the provided code as `Transientplotreader.py`.
+2. Make sure you have `pandas`, `matplotlib`, and `numpy` installed (you can install them using `pip` if not).
+3. Run the `Transientplotreader.py` code in your preferred Python environment.

+This code reads and processes the CSV data from the circuit simulation and generates plots for nodal voltages and currents.
+Adjust the plot settings and the voltage/current sources in the code as needed to visualize the simulation results effectively.

 ### Execution and Benchmarking
 - Code supports DC OP Analysis and Transient Analysis.